 Audit candidates will be asked a series of questions designed to evaluate their conceptual knowledge of appropriate sampling methods.

 Audit candidates are expected to demonstrate satisfactory skill in performing the procedures detailed in the SCI sampling SOPs.

+Audit candidates are expected to discuss habitat assessment concepts at the SCI audit site (FT 3100).

 First-Time Auditing Evaluation Criteria for SCI Sampling